 Once agents have been trained initially, they still might have low confidence about how to respond or questions about a business policy.
-AI can recommend responses to agents, which can serve as a point of reference.
+AI can recommend responses to agents, which can serve as a point of reference for them.

 4. Identifying new or trending issues

-In real-time, AI can alert customer service managers if there is a spike in tickets related to a specific issue, or within a specific geographic region.
-This can help the company monitor the situation, create a response plan and proactively communicate it to affected customers.
+In real-time, AI can alert customer service managers in real-time if there is a spike in tickets related to a specific issue, or ones within a specific geographic region.
+This can help the company monitor the situation, create a response plan and proactively communicate it to all affected customers.

 There are plenty of tech solutions that track agent work and productivity, but AI is completely measurable.
-In real-time customer service managers will know exactly what’s working and not working, how AI is helping agents, and key metrics like SLAs, CSAT, resolution times, response times, etc.
+Customer service managers will know, in real-time, precisely what is and is not working, how AI is helping agents, as well as key metrics such as SLAs, CSAT, resolution and response times.